 1. Design and implement mobile software incorporating appropriate UI design for multi-device applications using native frameworks and libraries;

-2. Discuss the devices, designs and languages relevant to smart and mobile operating systems;
+2. Discuss the devices, designs and languages relevant to mobile operating systems;

 3. Use network programming constructs including sockets and protocols to include security, location and privacy functionality in mobile applications;